silcwb-git/NodeFlix/README.md

 ## Features
 - I use Express in the project
-- I use Nodemon to watch for changes in files and automatically restart the node process.
+- I use Nodemon to watch for changes in files and automatically restart node process.
 - Joi package is used to perform input validation.
 - Mongoose is used to deal with data persistence into MongoDB.